-American Computer Science League (ACSL) organizes team (individual students can't register) computer programming and computer science contests for K-12 schools, organizations and local groups, led by an adult advisor.
+American Computer Science League (ACSL) organizes computer programming and computer science contests for K-12 schools, organizations and local groups.
 The 2022-2023 school year will be our 45th year of continuous operation!
 Last year, over 700 teams in the United States, Canada, Europe, and Asia participated.

 ACSL offers multiple divisions, providing an appropriate challenge for students of varying ages and abilities.
 An unlimited number of students may compete in each contest.

 Each season is divided into four contests, testing students on fundamental concepts in computer science, ranging from Number Systems to Boolean Algebra to Digital Electronics.
 In the upper divisions, each contest also includes a problem to solve by programming using Python, C++ or Java.

 Contests are administered online.
 Team advisors facilitate students’ access to the online platform; the platform corrects the submissions and reports the scores to ACSL.
 Online resources assist advisors to prepare their students for each competition.
 Each topic on the Study Materials page is linked to the page of the ACSL Wiki that describes the topic in detail.